brianvanburken/knowledge-sharing/dry-run/challenge6/README.md

 # Challenge 6

 Everything is comming together.
-Our informant added his secret emoji language and now requires you to send the key to his server encoded in his secret language.
-Now you need to get his final message from the server.
-To do this you first need to fetch the key with a length of `7` and send a specialized message to the server.

-The final message need to be a tuple with its first value the cookie used, then the key of a length of 7, and your process ID.
+Our informant is finishing up the server and added our secret emoji language for communcation.

+The final key is broken in two parts.
+The first part is a key with the length of seven characters.
+Instead of sending a plain number, like we did in the previous challenge, we need to encode it in our emoji language.

+If you finally got the first part send it, encoded in emoji language, in a tuple with your process ID.
+The rest will be given to you.

-You can find his slow server at `challenge6@10.31.161` and the function `Challenge6.secret`.
+You can find the slow server for communication at `challenge6@10.31.161` and the secret function is `Challenge6.secret()`.